Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_migration/guide.en-gb.md

 ### Step 2 - Preparing your OVHcloud destination bucket

 Similar to your source bucket, you will need your `access key`, `secret key` but also the `region ID` for your destination bucket.
-Log in to the [OVHcloud Control Panel](/links/manager) and Navigate to the `Object Storage`{.action} section to collect those details.
+Log in to the [OVHcloud Control Panel](/links/manager) and navigate to the `Object Storage`{.action} section to collect those details.

 ### Step 3 - Installing, configuring and running Rclone